coderforlife/ms-compress/README.md

 ---
 LZX compression used in WIM and CAB files with some minor differences between them.

-NOTE: this code is currently remove from the repository due to stability.
+NOTE: this code is currently removed from the repository due to stability issues.

 Microsoft document about the CAB LZX format: http://msdn.microsoft.com/en-us/library/bb417343.aspx#lzxdatacompressionformat